NVIDIA/sentiment-discovery/README.md

 # PyTorch Unsupervised Sentiment Discovery
 This codebase is part of our effort to reproduce, analyze, and scale the [Generating Reviews and Discovering Sentiment](https://github.com/openai/generating-reviews-discovering-sentiment) paper from OpenAI.
-Check out our in-depth reproducibility report (coming soon) for more details.

-Early efforts have yielded a training time of 5 days on 8 volta-class gpus down from the paper's training time of 1 month.
+Early efforts have yielded a training time of 5 days on 8 volta-class gpus down from the training time of 1 month reported in the paper.

 A byte-level (char-level) recurrent language model ([multiplicative LSTM](https://arxiv.org/abs/1609.07959)) for unsupervised modeling of large text datasets, such as the [amazon-review dataset](http://jmcauley.ucsd.edu/data/amazon/), is implemented in PyTorch.

-The learned language model can be transferred to other natural language tasks where it is used to featurize text samples.
+The learned language model can be transferred to other natural language processing (NLP) tasks where it is used to featurize text samples.
 The featurizations provide a strong initialization point for discriminative language tasks, and allow for competitive task performance given only a few labeled samples.
 To illustrate this the model is transferred to the [Binary Stanford Sentiment Treebank task](https://nlp.stanford.edu/sentiment/treebank.html).

 ![main performance fig](./figures/reproduction_graph.png "Reconstruction and Transfer performance")